 For example, Greece spends about 100 million euros annually advertising its resorts to attract tourists.
-Among our well-known territorial marketing projects is the Olympics in Sochi.
+Among our notable territorial marketing projects is the Olympics in Sochi.

 According to official data, about $ 52 million was invested in the construction and promotion of this facility, while revenues from the Olympics amounted to about $ 80 million.

-This is done through commercial, political, social, and other activities based on the principles of marketing.
-The main aim is to create, maintain, or change the relations and behavior of individuals and organizations of a specific territory, and changing the image of this territory.back to menu ↑
+This is done through commercial, political, social, and other activities based on marketing principles.
+The main aim is to create, maintain, or change the relations and behavior of individuals and organizations of a specific territory and change its image.

 This is not even marketing, but something in between (direction) between offline and online marketing.